jgarcia24n/MouseSearch/README.md

 1. When `AUTO_ORGANIZE_ON_ADD` is enabled and you add a torrent, MouseSearch calculates its infohash and saves the Author/Title metadata from Myanonamouse to `./data/database.json`.
 2. When `AUTO_ORGANIZE_ON_SCHEDULE` is enabled, the app includes a scheduler that runs at the configured interval (default: every hour, configurable via `AUTO_ORGANIZE_INTERVAL_HOURS`) to check for unorganized files.
-3. Both methods check `database.json` for any torrents marked as `organized: false`.
+3. Both methods check `database.json` for any torrents downloaded via MouseSearch that are currently unorganized.
-4. For each unorganized torrent, it:
+4. For each unorganized torrent, MouseSearch talks with your torrent client to figure out where the torrent files currently are, then hardlinks them to your `organized` directory.
-    a.
-Asks your torrent client for its file path (e.g., `/downloads/torrents/Some.Book.by.Some.Author`).
-    b.
-Sanitizes the Author ("Some Author") and Title ("Some Book") using metadata from Myanonamouse.
-    c.
-Creates the destination path: `/downloads/organized/Some Author/Some Book`.
-    d.
-Scans the source directory for all files and hard-links each one to the destination, maintaining the original torrent folder structure
-    e.
-Marks the torrent as `organized: true` in `database.json` (to prevent re-organizing later)

-### Path Customization & Series Support:
-When adding a torrent with `AUTO_ORGANIZE_ON_ADD` enabled, MouseSearch will present a confirmation window.

-- **Review Path**: You can modify the calculated Author/Title path manually before sending it to the client.

-- **Series Toggle**: If the book is part of a series, a "Series" button will appear.
-Clicking this automatically injects the series name into the path (e.g., Author/Series/Title).
+> **Note:** currently MouseSearch only organizes torrents that have been downloaded using MouseSearch **after** this feature has been enabled.
+May in the future make this more flexible.

 ### Critical Setup Requirement